MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     =#

 Navigation context matters.
 For example, `employee` tuples are not directly accessible from the root of the dataset.
-When a label can't be found, an appropriate error message is displayed.
+When a field label, such as `employee`, can't be found, an appropriate error message is displayed.

     chicago[It.employee]
     #-> ERROR: cannot find "employee" ⋮